-During Advent, we anticipate and celebrate Christ’s coming.
-But what does it mean that Jesus is the “Christ”?
+During Advent, we anticipate and celebrate the coming of Christ.
+But what does it mean that Jesus is Christ?
 Last time, we learned that “Christ” and “Messiah” are synonyms that mean “Anointed One.”
 In the Old Testament, three offices required ceremonial anointing: prophet, priest, and king.
-By studying Deuteronomy 18:15, we joined God’s Old Testament people in looking for a prophet like Moses and learned that Jesus met all the criteria.
+By studying Deuteronomy 18:15, we joined God’s OT people in looking for a prophet like Moses and learned that Jesus met all the criteria.
 Jesus represents the Father, declares his word, and calls us to repentance.

 Let’s turn to Psalm 110 and look at another aspect of Christ as the Anointed One:

 1 The Lord says to my Lord: “Sit at my right hand, until I make your enemies your footstool.”
 2 The Lord sends forth from Zion your mighty scepter.
 Rule in the midst of your enemies!
 3 Your people will offer themselves freely on the day of your power, in holy garments; from the womb of the morning, the dew of your youth will be yours.
 4 The Lord has sworn and will not change his mind, “You are a priest forever after the order of Melchizedek.”
 5 The Lord is at your right hand; he will shatter kings on the day of his wrath.
 6 He will execute judgment among the nations, filling them with corpses; he will shatter chiefs over the wide earth.
 7 He will drink from the brook by the way; therefore he will lift up his head.

 Verse 1 is curious.
 We know that there is only one Lord, yet David says that the Lord spoke to my Lord.
 The Lord God speaks to the Lord, the Messiah.
 Jesus cites this verse in Mark 12:35-37: